Advanced MA in European Interdisciplinary Studies & European Security and Strategy Study Track

-Choose a fully personalized, truly intense, intercultural learning experience, offering in-depth knowledge and expertise about the internal and external dimensions of the European Union.
+Choose a fully personalized, truly intense, intercultural learning experience, offering in-depth knowledge and expertise about the internal and external dimensions of the European Union as well as knowledge and skills necessary to address some of the most pressing contemporary global challenges.

 “2-years-in-1” programme